derrickoswald/CIMSpark/CIMReader/README.md

 **NOTE: The unit tests can be skipped if you add the magic incantation `mvn -DskipTests package`**

-**NOTE: The artifact can also be installed into the local Maven repository if you skip the gpg signing step: `mvn -DskipTests -Dgpg.skip install`**
+**NOTE: The artifact can also be installed into the local Maven repository if you skip the gpg signing step: `mvn -Dmaven.test.skip=true -DskipTests -DskipITs -Dgpg.skip install`**

 ## Jar Naming Scheme